nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 	post-image.html
 	image="2016-12-27-ftv-Fallout+4_20160720191115.jpg"
 	caption="Reprogramming the sub pixels..."
+	alt="Programming red subpixels in one big batch."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-1489196564114.jpeg"
-	caption="Wiring the second time is even more fun."
+	caption="Wiring the second time is even more fun." alt="Wiring for programming subpixel columns.
+Hundreds of wires extend from two power poles into subpixels."
 %}

 And here is where the real fun happens.
 I began work on the basic memory circuit.
 In retrospect, I should have done this prior to wiring that giant display, but you live, you learn, you get Luvs.